guardianproject/info/content/blog/2012-07-05-a-network-analysis-of-encrypted-voice-over-ostn.md

 ---
 **Introduction to OSTN**

 The [OSTN](http://guardianproject.info/wiki/OSTN) network stands for Open Source Telephony Network.
 It is a federated network standard for supporting Internet calling with end-to-end encryption ala ZRTP.
-Its very similar to e-mail in that VOIP calls can be routed to addresses such as &#x75;&#x73;&#x65;&#x72;&#64;doma&#x69;&#x6e;&#x2e;&#x74;&#108;d.
+Its very similar to e-mail in that VOIP calls can be routed to addresses such as &#x75;&#x73;&#x65;&#x72;@doma&#x69;&#x6e;&#x2e;&#x74;ld.
 Its a simple concept, but I believe it to be ground breaking implementation!
 Never before have I seen such an accessible solution to encrypted VOIP calls.
 OSTN is platform independent, is a federated network, and it is an open standard such that it is widely adoptable.
 There are two main components that are required to use OSTN with encryption: a VOIP client that supports ZRTP for end-to-end encryption and user account with an OSTN provider.

   * OSTEL is the first working OSTN provider.
 Sign up for an account at [ostel.me](https://ostel.me/ "ostel.me").
   * CSipSimple is the recommended VOIP client for use with OSTN.
 It has a built in  profile for OSTN accounts and supports ZRTP.
 You must use the [nightly build](http://nightlies.csipsimple.com/trunk/)!
-This is the latest version and requires that you allow outside applications on Android by checking the Settings>Applications>&#8217;Unknown sources&#8217; box.
+This is the latest version and requires that you allow outside applications on Android by checking the Settings>Applications>’Unknown sources’ box.
 Information on setting it up for your Android device can be found on [our wiki](http://guardianproject.info/wiki/Ostel "our wiki").

 While this post focuses on using OSTN with the recommended CSipSimple software, the concepts extend to all OSTN platforms.
 Check out [the project page](https://guardianproject.info/wiki/OSTN) for more info on alternative clients.